sjbylo/container-workshop/00-workshop-setup/README.md

 B) For the adventurous - install Docker on your laptop
 - A laptop which can run Docker
-    - [Docker for Windows](https://docs.docker.com/docker-for-windows/) or [Docker for Mac ](https://docs.docker.com/docker-for-mac/install/) or on Linux, installed and working on the laptop
+    - [Docker for Windows](https://docs.docker.com/docker-for-windows/) or [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) or on Linux, installed and working on the laptop
-- You must complete the following commands successfully before coming to the workshop:
+- The following commands download a lot of data and must be completed successfully, before coming to the workshop:

 ```
 docker pull docker.io/library/centos:7